Welcome to ONLC Training Centers

 I already hold a certification listed in DoD 8570.01-M, what more will I need to do?

-In addition to registering your certification in the DWCA, you should also notify your Component’s IA Workforce personnel point of contact to make certain that your certification status is properly documented in all your Component’s personnel databases of record.
-The Manual also requires IATs to obtain a local operating system certification in addition to the baseline requirements.
+In addition to registering your certification in the DWCA, you should also notify your Component's IA Workforce personnel point of contact to make certain that your certification status is properly documented in all your Component's personnel databases of record.
+The Manual also requires IATs to obtain a local operating system or computing environment certification or certificate in addition to the baseline requirements.
 Your Component POC should be able to assist you in identifying and meeting any additional requirements of your Component.

 You will need to maintain your certification status by completing continuous learning requirements as defined by your respective certification provider (e.g., ISC2, ISACA, CompTIA, etc.).
 You are encouraged to monitor current certification provider activity to see if they have imposed additional continuous learning requirements.